-Machines roar as student-workers sift through paper on a conveyer belt, pulling out misfit items like Pop-Tarts boxes and broken cellphone chargers.
+Machines roar as student-workers sift through paper on a conveyor belt, pulling out misfit items like Pop-Tarts boxes and broken cellphone chargers.

 Across the warehouse, classic rock blares from a secondhand stereo.